 - Have your pizza toppings ready to go before you shape the dough into the pizza crust.
 It only takes a few minutes on the stove-top before it's ready to pop into the oven to finish.

 - This recipe makes (4) 8" pizza crusts.
 The ingredients can be divided in half to make (2) 8" pizzas or (1) 16" pizza.

-Adjustments for high humidity and warm climates
+Adjustments for high humidity and warmer weather

 - You can adjust the flour measurements to 75g whole wheat flour and 425g all-purpose flour.
 The whole wheat needs more water than all-purpose, thus slightly reducing the hydration level of the dough.

 How to freeze pizza dough

 To freeze unbaked pizza dough, form the dough into 4 balls.
 Coat them with oil to prevent sticking and place each one into an individual freezer bag.
 Make sure to remove any air from the bag.
 Store in the freezer for up to 3 months.